phodal/awesome-iot/README.md

 ##OS

+ - [Zephyr](https://www.zephyrproject.org/) -  is a small, scalable real-time operating system for use on resource-constrained systems supporting multiple architectures.
  - [ARM mbed](http://mbed.org/) - The ARM® mbed™ IoT Device Platform provides the operating system, cloud services, tools and developer ecosystem to make the creation and deployment of commercial, standards-based IoT solutions possible at scale.
  - [Snappy Ubuntu Core](http://developer.ubuntu.com/en/snappy/) - Canonical, A new, transactionally updated Ubuntu for clouds and devices.
  - [Contiki](http://www.contiki-os.org/) - The Open Source OS for the Internet of Things